vitalk/vim-simple-todo/README.md

-# Simple TODO in Vim
+# Simple todo in Vim

 May be this is the smallest Vim plugin in the world.
-It adds some useful mappings for manage simple TODO lists (example below) and nothing more.
+It adds some useful mappings for manage simple todo lists (example below) and nothing more.

 ```
 [x] Create plugin